AI Agent Skills: Transform Generalists into Specialist Experts

 Measurement that matters

-Don’t optimise for “wow”—optimise for business KPIs:
+Don’t optimize for “wow”—optimize for business KPIs:

 • Quality: accuracy, task success, policy compliance.